Sample Request Letter for Meeting Appointment with Boss

 Discuss the following details:

-Suggest a place, date, and timings
+Suggest a place, date, and time

 Firstly, brainstorm on the likely suitable locations and dates when the recipient would not object to meeting you.
 Choose dates and times when they are more likely to be less busy and suggest the least busy date and time.
-This may require some research on the recipient’s schedule.
-Next, choose a suitable location like their office for instance and suggest holding the meeting there.
+This may require some research on the recipientโs schedule.
+Next, choose a suitable location like their office for instance, and suggest holding the meeting there.
 List a few options and let them choose what works for them.

 Suggest an estimated meeting duration